angusmf1/Apache_Avro/README.md

-# Ensuring Data Quality in Machine Learning with Apache Avro
+# Streamlining Data Handling in Machine Learning Application with Apache Avro

 #### by Angus Ferrell, Graduate Student at Carnegie Mellon University
 #### Mar 19, 2024